Greatest Common Divisor. Euclidean algorithm

 Applying the Euclidean algorithm to lengths

-Step 1 AB÷CD=1 with a remainder of AE
+Step 1 AB÷CD = 1 with a remainder of AE

-Step 2 CD÷AE= 2 with a remainder of CF
+Step 2 CD÷AE = 2 with a remainder of CF

-Step 3 AE÷CF= 3 exactly (r=0)
+Step 3 AE÷CF = 3 exactly (r=0)

-There is no remainder; the gcd(AB, CD) = CF.
+There is no remainder.
+The gcd(AB, CD) = CF.

-Proof of the Euclidean algorithm (numerical method)
+Euclidean algorithm (numerical illustration)

-Fig 4 Proof of the Euclidean algorithm, numerical method
+Fig. 5 Proof of the Euclidean algorithm, numerical method

 Applying the Euclidean algorithm to numbers

-Step 1 30÷12=2 remainder 6
+Step 1 30 ÷ 12 = 2 remainder 6

 Additional examples